 (2) The amounts in the Bonus column consist of the annual cash bonuses paid to named executive officers for performance in the relevant fiscal year.
 Includes amounts deferred pursuant to Section 401(k) of the Code.
-For Eric, also includes amounts deferred pursuant to our nonqualified deferred compensation plan in 2014 and 2015.
+For Eric, the amount also includes amounts deferred pursuant to our nonqualified deferred compensation plan in 2015.
+Beginning in 2016, executive officers no longer receive cash bonuses and instead receive all variable pay through equity awards.